 Minor patients: An appropriate person who is 21 or older must fill out an application for a minor patient.
-A minor’s caregiver must be his or her parent, guardian, or — if neither is available — other appropriate person who is approved by the department.
+A minor’s caregiver must be his or her parent, guardian, or — if neither is available — another appropriate person who is approved by the department.

-Possession limits: Patients may possess a 30-day supply of medical marijuana, an amount that will be determined either by the health commissioner during rulemaking or by the physician.
+Possession limits: Patients may possess a 30-day supply of medical marijuana, an amount that will be determined either by the health commissioner during rulemaking or by the practitioner.
 They may refill their 30-day supply seven days before it runs out.

 Limitations: Medical marijuana may not be smoked.
 It also may not be consumed in a public place.
 Any form of medical marijuana not expressly approved by the health commissioner is prohibited.
 Initially, any cannabis in its natural, flower form was prohibited.
 Since fall 2017, the department has allowed flower cannabis but only if it is “metered ground plant preparations.”